archana1998/Gradient-Ascent_FK-GRiD/README.md

  - Our model was based on the CNN architecture which is known in the Computer Vision world for being able to learn features from images
  - We recreated some of the images using the encodings we got and the results were very promising, indicating that out feature encodings/representations are accurate
  - To create the model, run the script `encoder_training_script.py`
- - Alternatively, download the trained model from - *link*
+ - Alternatively, download the trained model from - https://drive.google.com/file/d/1_ZRFLLusck_1waFl703PK0oDas7NWo0n/view?usp=sharing

 ### 4. Computing the Popularity Metric (PM)
  - We wanted consider both ratings and the number of ratings in our attempt to rank all the products effectively